b1on1kkk/front_dev_test_for_jun/README.md

 Secondly, is it ok if I used Prisma in this project?
 Hope this is not a big deal, if it is - I ready to redo the task

+> [!NOTE]
+>
-Thirdly, in requirements you've sayed that state manager should be Redux.
+> Thirdly, in requirements you've sayed that state manager should be Redux.
 I implemented it, but have one quesiton: is it truly necessary?
-If data fetching occurs within a single component - in this component you use it, you don't bother about sharing it with other components.
+If data fetching occurs within a single component - in this component you use it, you don't bother about sharing it with other > components.
 I think that it is overhead to use Redux in this small test task.
 Nevertheless, it is the best way to see how candidate can deal with it :)

 ## Stack